- Scientific Literature on GS-441524 and treating cats with FIP

 Treating your cat can be very expensive, outcomes can be uncertain, and your own financial situation may impact your decision to pursue treatment.
 Costs for the compound typically range from as little as $1 per mg to almost $4 per mg, resulting in cost ranges from $1,500 to over $9,000 to treat cats.
 Vet fees will likely add substantial additional costs as well.
 As all cats are different sizes, and all cats have different infection severity, different treatments decisions will be required for each cat.

 This site contains a cost estimator to help you estimate the cost of treating your cat.
 This is an initial estimate, and actual treatment costs will be different.
 For this calculator, it is assumed that dry-FIP cases are treated at 10 mg/kg, and wet-FIP cases are treated at 6 mg/kg.
-The gain in cat weight is estimated based on actual data that has been logged on this website from cats undergoing treatment.
+The gain in cat weight is estimated based on actual data that have been logged on this website from cats undergoing treatment.

 Dry FIP can be difficult to diagnose.
 It can take a long time for the disease to progress to a level where you and your vet can confirm FIP.
 As such, many cats may have been infected for a substantial durations of time, which means that it is more likely that the virus has moved past the blood brain barrier.
+The data analysis on this website suggests that most Dry FIP cases have neurological involvement.

 If the virus has progressed to this point, neurological or ocular symptoms are likely (reference).
 For dry FIP cases, however, it is not always clear if a cat is suffering from neurological symptoms.
 Many neurological symptoms can be subtle, and may be exceptionally hard to diagnose.
 Many dry FIP cats have experienced relapses due to undiagnosed neurological symptoms.
-Neurological symptoms can be treated using GS-441524, but for these cases, higher dosage (10 mg/kg) may be required to achieve long-term remission of the disease (reference).
+Neurological symptoms can be treated using GS-441524, but for these cases, higher dosage (10 mg/kg or higher) may be required to achieve long-term remission of the disease (reference).

 There is only one peer-reviewed study that has been published that has shown successful treatment of Neurological FIP using GS-441524.
 Furthermore, this study only looked at treatment outcomes for 4 cats.
 As such, there is very limited data that is publicly available for assessing treatment outcomes and approaches for dealing with Ocular and Neurological forms of FIP.